cmeeren/Faqt/DOCUMENTATION.md

 * Accept whichever arguments you need for your assertion, and end with an optional `?because` parameter.

 * First in your method, call `use _ = t.Assert()`.
 This is needed to track important state necessary for subject names to work.
-If your assertion is a higher-order assertion (like `Satisfy`) that calls user code that is expected to call other assertions, call `t.Assert(true)` instead.
-If your assertion calls the same assertions for each item in a sequence, call `t.Assert(true, true)` instead, and additionally call `use _ = t.AssertItem()` before the assertion of each item.
+The method has two optional boolean parameters.
+If your assertion is a higher-order assertion that calls user code that is expected to call other assertions (like `Satisfy`), use `t.Assert(true)`.
+If your assertion additionally calls the same user assertion(s) for each item in a sequence (like `AllSatisfy`), call `t.Assert(true, true)`, and additionally call `use _ = t.AssertItem()` before the assertion of each item.

 * If your condition is not met and the assertion should fail, call `t.Fail(because)`, optionally with any number of `With(key, value)` or `With(condition, key, value)` before `Fail`: